selfcustody/krux/docs/getting-started/tools.en.md

 ### Check SD Card

-You can check if your device is reading your SD card and explore its content
+You can check if a SD card can be detected and read by your device and explore its content.

 ### Delete Mnemonic

-Delete any stored encrypted mnemonic, on device's internal flash memory or SD card
+Delete any stored encrypted mnemonic, on device's internal memory or SD card.

 ### Print Test QR

-Quickly print a test QR to check and optimize your printer setup
+Quickly print a test QR code to check and optimize your printer setup.

 ### Create QR Code